golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

 All three life cycle methods (i.e. `start`, `run` and `shutdown`) are optional, although in most cases a service will require at least `start` to be implemented.

 {% alert level="info" %}
-To control service instances running on remote exe units, all life cycle methods require access to a `WorkContext` object tied to some active instance.
+To control service instances running on remote ExeUnits, all life cycle methods require access to a `WorkContext` object tied to some active instance.

 This `WorkContext` instance is provided through the field `self._ctx` of the `Service` class.
 This means that, behind the scenes, an object of our `Service` subclass is spawned for each service instance running on a provider.
 {% /alert %}